instructure/instructure-ui/packages/instui-cli/README.md

 - **create component** | Create an Instructure UI component.
 DEPRECATED, will be removed in InstUI v9.
 - **create package** | Create an Instructure UI package.
 DEPRECATED, will be removed in InstUI v9.
 - **create-from-template** | Copy template source file or directory to a specified destination and replace variables with designated values.
+DEPRECATED, will be removed in InstUI v9.
 - **upgrade** | Upgrades instructure-ui in a designated repository to the latest stable version including upgrading packages and applying codemods.
 - **upgrade-packages** | Upgrade instructure-ui packages to the latest stable version.
 - **codemod** | Apply instructure-ui codemods to source at a specified path.